helm/charts/stable/kibana/README.md

 ## Configuration

+To use Kibana, the `elasticsearch.url` setting will need to be changed; you can specify this using `--set "elasticsearch\.url"="http://..."`.

 The configurable parameters of the Kibana chart and the default values are listed in `values.yaml`.

 The [full image documentation](https://www.elastic.co/guide/en/kibana/current/_configuring_kibana_on_docker.html) contains more information about running Kibana in Docker.